ucsb-cs48-w20/5pm-discord/README.md

 NodeJS, DiscordJS, React.

 ### Installation Steps
 Clone this repository (Branch: Master).
 Go to https://discordapp.com/developers/applications/ and create an application.
 This will provide a bot token you must place into a token.json file in the src directory.
+You will also need a Google API key which can be obtained from the following site: https://developers.google.com/youtube/v3/getting-started.

 The file must be formatted as follows:

 `{
-"value":"Insert Token Here"
+"value":"Insert Token Here",
+"googleKey":"Insert Google API Key Here"
 }`

 You can then run this application with `node index.js`in the src directory.